factiii/stack/STANDARDS.md

 ## Secrets vs Configuration

-Core minimizes secrets by putting non-sensitive values in config files.
+Factiii minimizes secrets by putting non-sensitive values in config files.

 ### What Goes Where